MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/troubleshoot-software-update-management.md

 ## Client software update scanning

 The client scan process is outlined in the following steps.
-Confirm each step in order to properly establish where the issue is.
+Confirm each step to properly establish where the issue is.

 ### Step 1: The client sends a WSUS location request to the management point